-To reach a Confidential Advocate from YWCA Kaua'i: Call the Domestic Violence Crisis Hotline at (808) 245-6362 or Sexual Assault Crisis Hotline at (808) 245-4144
+Call the Domestic Violence or Sexual Assault Crisis Hotline at (808) 245-6362

 Hotlines are available 24 hours a day, 7 days a week

 Filing a Title IX Complaint

 An individual can choose to file a Title IX Complaint with Kaua'i CC at any time, regardless of whether the individual has reported an incident to law enforcement.
 The Kaua'i CC reporting process is separate and distinct from the criminal reporting process.
 Reports made to Kaua'i CC regarding prohibited behavior will not necessarily trigger a report to law enforcement.
 Should an individual wish to report allegations to law enforcement or initiate civil proceedings, they may do so at any time.